burrowsa/Fixtures.jl/README.md

             @fact 100 => 100
         end
     end

+All the features listed in the sections above are available when using FactCheck.jl

+## Patching ##

 A common type of fixture is to patch a function, method or value within a module or object.
 This is most often done in unit testing to isolate the function under test from the rest of the system.
 Fixtures.jl provides a patch fixture to do this.
 For example if we wanted to test this function: